 The Marriott Bonvoy Boundless® Credit Card is the best card for international travel.
-After the Starwood merger, Marriott became the second largest hotel chain in the world with over 7,000 properties across 131 countries and territories.
+After the Starwood merger, Marriott became the second largest hotel chain in the world.
 The brand’s wide reach means Boundless can help fund your trip no matter where you travel.

 The Capital One Spark Miles for Business Card is the best card for business travel.
 It’s got a huge welcome offer and gives bonuses on hotel and rental car spending.